Naomi Peck

 Biography

-I am a PhD student in linguistics at the University of Freiburg and member of the Emmy-Noether-Gruppe Non-Hierarchicality in Grammar (NonGram).
-I am currently researching how complex verbal constructions are realised by speakers in Northeast India for my dissertation.
+I was previously a PhD student at the University of Freiburg, where I was a member of the Emmy-Noether-Gruppe Non-Hierarchicality in Grammar (NonGram) and a research assistant on Grambank.
+My dissertation looked at how complex verbal constructions are realised by speakers in Northeast India.

 Interests